 The sessions, which are structured and facilitated by the independent School for CEOs, are designed to help leaders get a better understanding and appreciation of their workforce.

 One of the mentees is Graeme Cook, Group HR Director, who says the scheme will strengthen Keller’s culture: “Reverse mentoring is another exciting aspect of the Keller People agenda.
 The data on organizational culture coming out of our global programs, such as the Project Manager’s Academy, shows that, traditionally, we’re a top-down, ‘tell’ type of organization.
 But by having Keller employees mentor our executive team on their leadership, we can further modernize our culture.
 I’m really looking forward to seeing the benefits of this pilot and moving this approach deeper into the organization.”

 Improving employee engagement

 Joining Graeme in the first cohort of mentees are Venu Raju, Engineering and Operations Director; Kerry Porritt, Group Company Secretary, and Legal Advisor; Jim De Waele, President, Europe; Eric Drooff, Chief Operating Officer, North America, and John Raine, Group HSEQ Director.
 The names of the mentors will be released later this month.

 “We’re really excited about reverse mentoring and, if all goes well, we hope to launch a second round with the rest of the execs later this year and possibly to our wider leadership team,” adds Sandy-lee.

-“What leaders say and do has a significant impact on inclusion…the more people feel included, the more they speak up, go the extra mile and collaborate – all of which ultimately lifts organisational performance.
-So I’m delighted that our leadership team are walking the talk and rising to the challenge of creating a more inclusive workplace”.
+“What leaders say and do has a significant impact on inclusion…the more people feel included, the more they speak up, go the extra mile and collaborate – all of which ultimately lifts organizational performance.
+So I’m delighted that our leadership team is walking the talk and rising to the challenge of creating a more inclusive workplace”.